clayperez/Event-Manual-Boiler/sponsorship.md

 # Sponsorship

-    Use this section to describe the sponsorship model for the event.
+This section describes the sponsorship model for the event.

 ## Category Overview